Snotty Nose Rez Kids

+Background and early life

+“Young D” and “Yung Trybez” grew up five houses apart on the reservation and played basketball together.
+Their community was family-oriented; Nyce was adopted at birth and raised by a large extended family.
+Their families practiced Haisla traditions that are apparent in the duo’s lyrics.
+Metz was raised by his grandparents, both musicians; his grandfather played guitar, and his grandmother played piano and accordion, and was surrounded by music from an early age.
+Dr. Dre, Snoop Dogg, and E-40 are the pairs biggest hip-hop influences; however they decided on the name “Snotty Nose Rez Kids” to communicate a sense of pride through the rough language and reclaim it for the Haisla Nation.

 Career

 Metz and Nyce first connected as writers during high school - Metz wrote poetry and Nyce was a storyteller - realizing they both had a love of hip-hop.
 The two started recording together under the name Minay Music for a project Metz was assigned during his audio engineering program at Harbourside Institute of Technology.

 The duo released their self-titled debut album in January 2017, and followed up with The Average Savage in September.
-Their single "Skoden" was playlisted on CBC Music's Reclaimed, and was named one of the year's 100 best songs by the network.
+The Average Savage was also influenced by a greater driving factor, grief.
+Nyce (“Yung Trybez”) lost his brother to suicide before recording.
+This album was not only Nyce's way of processing his grief but mixing the grief with humor set the tone for how the Snotty Nose Rez Kids would handle sensitive subjects in the future.Their single "Skoden" was playlisted on CBC Music's Reclaimed, and was named one of the year's 100 best songs by the network.
 The song received renewed attention in 2018 when a graffiti artist spray painted "Skoden" on the water tower in downtown Sudbury.
 The word "Skoden" is a phrase that means "let's go then", and has been a long-standing popular phrase in Indigenous circles.

 In May 2018, they released the new single "The Warriors", a protest song opposing the Trans Mountain Pipeline, and signed to Jarrett Martineau's RPM Records.
 After a brief stint with RPM, Snotty Nose Rez Kids decided to part ways and release their next album independently.
 Their third album, TRAPLINE, was released on May 10, 2019.
 In June 2019, TRAPLINE was shortlisted for the 2019 Polaris Music Prize.
 Exclaim! named the album the 7th best hip hop album of the year.
+TRAPLINE is also centered on themes that are driven toward Indigenous history, the environment and women.

 In 2020, the duo announced that they would releasing the EP Born Deadly on April 3.
 The EP was preceded by two singles: "Real Deadly" and "Cops with Guns Are the Worst!!!".